Which Emergency Beacon?

-Personal Locator Beacons (PLBs) operate through the same satellite network as EPIRBs, but are designed to be small enough to fit a pocket or even lifejacket.
+Personal Locator Beacons (PLBs) are emergency beacons which operate through the same satellite network as EPIRBs, but are designed to be small enough to fit a pocket or even lifejacket.

 However they have a shorter operating time, and must be manually activated and held out of the water with a continuous and clear view of the sky.

 The big advantage of a PLB is that it can be kept close at hand in case of an emergency.
 Sometimes an EPIRB may be unreachable in case of a sudden capsize, or fire in the cabin, for instance.

 For man overboard use, it should be borne in mind that PLBs are not permitted to be automatically activated, and their transmissions are aimed at the world-wide rescue system and unlikely to be detectable by commercial or leisure vessels.

 Click here for answers to frequently asked questions, or contact us for help in choosing a PLB.

 Search and Rescue Transponders (SARTs) are short range locating devices, operating either on radar or AIS.
 All international passenger and cargo vessels carry SARTs for location of survival craft.